ent/ent/doc/website/blog/title-tbd.md

 ```

 #### List
-The `*_list` field contains page entities.
+The `user_list` field contains page entities.

 #### Next Page Token
-The `next_page_token` field is a base64-encoded string that can be utilized in another List Request to retrieve the next
+The `next_page_token` field is a base64-encoded string that can be utilized in another List request to retrieve the next
 page of entities.
 An empty token means that this response contains the last page of entities.

 ### Pagination
 With the gRPC interface determined, the challenge of implementing it began.
 One of the most critical design decisions
-was how to actually implement the pagination.
-The naïve approach would be to use `LIMIT/OFFSET` pagination to skip over
+was how to implement the pagination.
+The naive approach would be to use `LIMIT/OFFSET` pagination to skip over
 the entries we've already seen.
 However, this approach has massive [drawbacks](https://use-the-index-luke.com/no-offset);
 the most problematic being that the database has to _fetch all the rows it is skipping_ to get the rows we want.

 #### Keyset Pagination
-A much better approach, Rotem proposed, was to use Keyset pagination.
+Rotem proposed a much better approach: keyset pagination.
 This approach is slightly more
-complicated in that it requires the use of a unique column (or combination of columns) to order the rows, but
+complicated since it requires the use of a unique column (or combination of columns) to order the rows.
+But
-is significantly faster.
+in exchange we gain a significant performance improvement.
 This is because we can take advantage of the sorted rows to select only entries with
 unique column(s) values that are greater (ascending order) or less (descending order) than / equal to the value(s) in
 the client-provided page token.
 Thus, the database doesn't have to fetch the rows we want to skip over, significantly
 speeding up queries on large tables!

 With keyset pagination selected, the next step was to determine how to order the entities.
 The most straightforward
-approach for ent was to use the `id` field; every schema will have this, and it is guaranteed to be unique for the schema.
+approach for Ent was to use the `id` field; every schema will have this, and it is guaranteed to be unique for the schema.
 This is the approach we chose to use for the initial implementation.
 Additionally, a decision needed to be made regarding
 whether ascending or descending order should be employed.
 Descending order was chosen for the initial release.

 ### Usage
-Let's take a look at how to actually use `List`:
+Let's take a look at how to actually use the new `List` feature:

 ```go
 package main